ThibautGery/elm-tuto/Readme.md

 # Role Game dashboard

-This is a frontend application to track level of a role game player. it is a learning project to learn the language Elm following [this tutorial](https://www.elm-tutorial.org)
+This is a front-end application to track level of a role game player. it is a learning project to learn the language Elm following [this tutorial](https://www.elm-tutorial.org)

 ## Requirements